How to Get a Pest Control Technician License in Missouri

 Tips for Success

-• Budget approximately $1,700 for your Missouri license: This includes $75 in application fees, $0 for the exam, and education costs.
+- Budget approximately $1,700 for your Missouri license: This includes $75 in application fees, no exam fee, and education costs.
 Once licensed, plan for $75 in renewal fees every 3 years.

 Frequently Asked Questions